top of page

 Art Workshops for Kids at Polly Judd

 Feast World Kitchen brings delicious global cuisine to Spokane while supporting and empowering our former refugees and immigrants, helping to weave them into the fabric of our civic life.
+We will also have a snack booth for those looking for something on the lighter side.

 What does this event support?